 destination) too and a similarly high proportion of incidents.

 The easiest way to avoid trouble when travelling is to blend in.
 Unfortunately, for two tall, blonde people like us, it wasn't often possible in Peru.
-Instead we wore very old clothes (often covered in paint, with holes or some accidental mud) and I made a particular effort to ensure I was only ever showing a very conservative amount of skin or shape.
+Instead we wore very old clothes (often covered in paint from our volunteering work, with holes or some accidental mud) and I made a particular effort to ensure I was only ever showing a very conservative amount of skin or shape.
 Our shoes were well worn, I rarely brushed my hair and in England I'm pretty sure we would have been mistaken for tramps.
 Although this isn't a glamorous way to travel, I honestly believe it was a huge part of the reason we avoided any trouble.

 Pickpockets and scam artists